jma1795/mintutil/README.md

 # Joemint
-My own custom setup for Cinnamon Desktop Environment on Linux Mint
+My own custom toolbox for setting up my Linux Mint systems.
+For now the scope is for my LM and LMDE systems but that could change in the future.
 *****************Overview*****************
 Config: any configuration files I need
 Scripts: scripts to setup a new install